splunk/public-o11y-docs/metrics-and-metadata/metrics-finder-metadata-catalog.rst

 You can also find metrics while you build a dashboard or edit a chart.
 To learn more see :ref:`use-metrics-sidebar`.

+You can refine a search by typing more search terms or by adding filters.
+You can add filters by selecting facets in the left sidebar, or matching metadata in any of the search results.

+You can include wildcards in your filters.
+For example, ``host:test-*`` filters the results to only those with a value of ``host`` beginning with ``test-``.

+You can use (!)
+(NOT) in your filters to exclude results.
+For example, ``!env:qa`` filters the results to exclude any metrics with a value of ``env`` equal to ``qa``.

-.. note:: The Metric Finder does not support any special search syntax.
-Any non alphanumeric characters in search terms aren't included in matches (though these characters are included in filter values).
-Advanced search operations like combining search terms with Boolean operators, wildcard matching in plain text search terms, or exact matches on multiple search terms are not supported.
+.. note:: The Metric Finder does not support advanced search operations like combining search terms with Boolean operators, wildcard matching in plain text search terms, or exact matches on multiple search terms are not supported.

 Understand search results
 ------------------------------------

 Each search result is the name of a metric.
 Search results are URL-addressable; you can link to a set of search results using the URL for that search.
-For exmaple, a plaintext search for ``docker cpu prod`` returns the top 100 metrics that contained ``docker``, ``cpu``, or ``prod`` in their name or metadata.
+For example, a plaintext search for ``docker cpu prod`` returns the top 100 metrics that contained ``docker``, ``cpu``, or ``prod`` in their name or metadata.
 Splunk Observability Cloud highlights the metric name, or metadata, to show what search terms it matches.

 Select Metrics then Metrics Finder on the navigation bar, the Metric Finder opens with a searchable list of categories, drawn from your Infrastructure Monitoring integrations and custom categories, if configured.
 Custom categories help you quickly find metrics related to commonly used dimensions in your organization.